MouseLand/facemap/docs/svd_python_tutorial.md

     - *yrange_bin*: binned indices in y (if motion SVD)
     - *xrange_bin*: binned indices in x (if motion SVD)

-Note this is a dict, so say *.item() after loading:
+The above variables are related to motion energy, which uses the absolute value of differences across frames over time i.e. `abs(np.diff(frame(t+1) - frame(t)))`.
+To perform SVD computation for each frame over time use the flag `movSVD=True` (default=False) in the `process.run()` function call.
+Variables pertaining to movie SVDs include:
+- movSVD: list of movie SVDs - first is \"multivideo SVD\" (empty if not computed) - each is nframes x components
+- movMask: list of movie masks for each movie SVD - each movMask is pixels x component
+- movMask_reshape: movie masks reshaped to be y-pixels x x-pixels x components

+New variables:
+- motSv: array containign singular values for motSVD
+- movSv: array containign singular values for movSVD"

+ `process.run()` function call takes the following parameters:
+ - filenames: A 2D list of names of video(s) to get
+ - motSVD: default=True
+ - movSVD: default=False
+ - GUIobject=None
+ - parent: default=None, parent is from GUI
+ - proc: default=None, proc can be a saved ROI file from GUI
+ - savepath: default=None => set to video folder, specify a folder path in which to save _proc.npy Note this is a dict, so use the following command for loading processed output:
 ```
 import numpy as np
-proc = np.load('cam1_proc.npy').item()
+proc = np.load('cam1_proc.npy', allow_pickle=True).item()
 ```

-These *_proc.npy* files can be loaded into the GUI (and will automatically be loaded after processing).
-The checkboxes in the lower left allow you to view different traces from the processing.
+The `_proc.npy` files can be loaded into the GUI (and will automatically be loaded after processing).
+The checkboxes in the lower left allow you to view different traces from the processed video(s).

+For example usage, see [notebook](https://github.com/MouseLand/facemap/blob/dev/notebooks/process.ipynb).